Breaking Down the 5 Main Social Studies Topics of Elementary

 By Kirsten Hammond

 Social studies is an amazing subject that offers students the opportunity to explore so many different avenues of the world’s past, present, and future.
-It’s divided into five social studies topics or domains, each offering a unique perspective on human society and how it has changed.
+It’s divided into five social studies topics for elementary, each offering a unique perspective on human society and how it has changed.

 1. Geography – Discovering the World Around Us